sentryco/TagBarLib/readme.md

 - [Usage](#usage)
 - [Todo](#todo)

+## Problem

+- Apple's native horizontal scrollable tag bar does not have an **animated background highlight**.
+- Apple's native horizontal scrollable tag bar does not **move into view** when a button that is slightly out of view is tapped.
+- Apple's native horizontal scrollable tag bar does not have APIs to **move focus to the beginning or end**.

-## Mindset:
+## Solution

-1. TagBar is a customized ScrollView with animated highlight (animates to visible).
+1. **TagBar** is a customized `ScrollView` with an animated highlight that ensures the selected item is visible.
-2. It provides a horizontal list of buttons with a selection state that animates on the x-axis.
+2. It provides a horizontal list of buttons with a selection state that animates along the x-axis.
-3. It uses ScrolView as the base component.
+3. It uses `ScrollView` as the base component.

 ## Features

-- Customizable tag types
-- Dynamic selection and highlighting of tags
-- Horizontal list of buttons
-- Has selection state that animates on the x-axis
+- **Customizable Tags**: Define your own tags with titles and icons.
+- **Animated Highlighting**: Smooth animations when selecting tags.
+- **Horizontal Scrolling**: Tags are displayed in a horizontally scrollable view.
+- **Selection State Management**: Easily manage which tag is selected.
+- **Accessibility Support**: Fully supports VoiceOver and dynamic type.

 ## Usage